eblade/restnote/README.md

 will store the value `VALUE` into `TARGET`

+    makelist ITEM1, ..., ITEMn -> TARGET

+will make a list out of the given `ITEM`s.

     eval EXPRESSION -> TARGET

 will eval `EXPRESSION` in python using your variable space and store the result